NicoHood/HID/Readme.md

 See *Project/USB-Serial* for a fully usable USB-Serial bridge and how to use the new Serial functions.
 In the CDC.h you can also see the new Control Line functions for advanced users.
+Keep in mind that the USB_ENDPOINTs for the u2 Series are set to 16 bytes, so the Serial buffer is also smaller (normally 64b).

 **Try the Basic HID examples for each HID device.
 They are pretty much self explaining.
 You can also see the *Projects/HID_Test* for an all in one example.**